openaps/docs/docs/index.rst

 Welcome to OpenAPS's documentation!
 ==============================================

 This documentation support a self-driven Do-It-Yourself (DIY) implementation of an artificial pancreas based on the OpenAPS reference design.
-By proceeding to use these tools or any piece within, you agree to the copyright (see [LICENSE.txt](https://github.com/openaps/docs/blob/master/license.txt) for more information; and [the full README here[(https://github.com/openaps/docs/blob/master/README.md) and release any contributors from liability, and assume full responsibility for all of your actions and outcomes related to usage of these tools or ideas.
+By proceeding to use these tools or any piece within, you agree to `the copyright <https://github.com/openaps/docs/blob/master/license.txt>`_ for more information; and `the full README here <https://github.com/openaps/docs/blob/master/README.md>`_ and release any contributors from liability, and assume full responsibility for all of your actions and outcomes related to usage of these tools or ideas.

 *A Note on DIY and the "Open" Part of OpenAPS*